julien-reynaud/ProjetApproQuali/README.md

  	And I click on the first item
 	Then I should see the best selling item from the "CD et Vinyles" category

-### Scénario : Supprimer un article de l'historique de navigation
+### Scénario : Supprimer un article de l'historique de navigation => id : supprHisto
 	Given I am logged in and at the amazon homepage and I have searched for an article (we use the previous scenario) When I hover the "Account" menu
 	And I click on the button "Vos recommandations"